metagenlab/zDB/README.md

 If you do not remember which runs are available, you can list them with the ```zdb list_runs``` command.

+## Importing and exporting results

+As the analysis may be run on a server or on an HPC cluster, the results may need to be exported to start a web application on a different machine.

+This can be done with the ```zdb export``` command with a run name as parameter.
+This will create a compressed archive containing all the necessary results.
+The archive can then be transferred to a different machine and unpacked, either manually or with the ```zdb import``` command.
+The web server can then be started as if the analysis had been run locally.

+## Bugs and feature requests
+Suggestion and bug reports are very welcome [here](https://github.com/metagenlab/zDB/issues).

+We already have several idea to improve the tool:
+- make it possible to add or remove genomes in an existing database
+- use d3.js to draw interactive phylogenetic trees
+- add new annotations, in particular, we've already received some requests for antibiotic resistance and virulence

+But we're definitely open for suggestions and contributions.

 ### Known issues